JINO-ROHIT/real_time_rag_kafka/README.md

 ## Project Overview

-This project is designed with a producer and consumer setup for a real time RAG using kakfa pipelines using Vlite as a numpy vector database.
+This project is designed with a producer and consumer setup for real time RAG using kakfa pipelines using Vlite as a numpy vector database.

 ## How to run